ann-codes/autodidact/README.md

 -   Finished [Practical JS](https://watchandcode.com/p/practical-javascript)  on WatchAndCode.com, the first course I finished from beginning to end and I did have trouble keeping up and retaining the info.
 -   I thought I learned best as a reader through tutorials and written descriptions, but in experiencing the Practical JS course, I found with coding that I need visuals, demonstrations, and things explained to me in different ways more than once for me to understand it.
 -   Joined a bunch of Newbie groups on Facebook (Newbie Coder Warehouse, Code Newbie, FCC Boston - though I am yet to physically attend anything)

+## Pre-Notes Notes
+ - My first day of the [#100DaysOfCode](https://twitter.com/AnnCodes/status/1118255929475178496?s=20) was technically on 04/08/2019,  but I did not start tracking my time from day 1 so am missing some notes from that time.
+ - However, the majority of the coding/learning during this non-tracked time was spent going through the [freeCodeCamp](https://freecodecamp.org) Responsive Web Design section, focusing primarily on HTML & CSS of which I am already pretty comfortable with.
+ - I started learning Javascript on 4/20/2019 on FCC.
+It was frustrating because I had trouble absorbing and understanding it.
+Trying to cram it all in and fully understand it within a week was very unrealistic.
+I later found that I needed the time in between for the [diffuse mode](https://www.theodinproject.com/courses/web-development-101/lessons/gearing-up) to really start to *get* it.
+ - During this time, I started listening to the [CodeNewbie Podcast](https://www.codenewbie.org/podcast) to learn more about other people's journey.
+It is a useful tool to keep me motivated and entertained on my daily commute.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTc2ODQxOTE3Ml19
 -->